Sending Additional Information Using Syslog

 Certain devices can also use syslogs to collect traffic information that you can use for the Automatic Policy Generator (APG).

-Send Syslog Traffic
+Syslog Traffic Destination

 The firewalls in the organization must be configured to allow the relevant traffic.